Anamika-1629/Mother-FathersDayChallenge-VIT/Day02/README.md

 - Convert the number to string to extract digits easily, sum them, and repeat until single digit.

 **Complexity:**
-- Time: O(log n), where n is the size of the input number (number of digits).
+- Time: O(log n), where n is the size of the input number (no. of digits).
 - Space: O(d), where d is the number of digits during summation.

 ---